skeeto/w64devkit/README.md

 ## Usage

 The final .zip file contains tools in a typical unix-like configuration.
 Unzip the contents anywhere.
-Inside is `w64devkit.exe` that launches a console window with the environment configured and ready to go.
+Inside is `w64devkit.exe`, which launches a console window with the environment configured and ready to go.
 It is the easiest way to enter the development environment, and requires no system changes.
+It also sets two extra environment variables: `W64DEVKIT_HOME` to the installation root and `W64DEVKIT` to the version.

 Alternatively, add the `bin/` directory to your path.
-For example, while inside a console or batch script:
+For example, inside a `cmd.exe` console or batch script:

     set PATH=c:\path\to\w64devkit\bin;%PATH%

-To start an interactive unix shell:
+Then to start an interactive unix shell:

     sh -l